 - In both the above images, you clearly notice that the Images on the Left (without any Foreground) are FLAT Images whereas the Images on the Right (with a Foreground) are more appealing due to the 3D Feel & sense of depth.

 - Look for Natural Objects in the Surroundings that can serve as the Foreground Interest

 - Use Wide Angle Lens to capture all the elements in the scene

 - Try lowering your camera angle or adjust the angle in such a way that you are able to include the Foreground Object, inside the frame.

 We bring you ‘Jo & His Camera’ Comic Strips wherein a Magical Camera gives DSLR photography tutorials to Jo.

-Click on the below Image to see the Comic wherein the Camera explains Jo, the concept of Frame within a Frame with the help of practical examples.
+Click on the below Image to see the Comic wherein the Camera explains Jo, the concept of Foreground Interest & Depth with the help of practical examples.